maboa/MDN/gameaudio.md

 ### Concurrent Audio Playback

 A requirement of many games is to play more than one piece of audio at the same time.
-Although the situation is set to get better with the adoption of the Web Audio API.
-Currently using the vanilla audio element will result in patchy results on mobile.
+Although the situation is set to get better with the adoption of the Web Audio API, currently using the vanilla audio element will result in patchy results on mobile.

 ### Testing and Support